reanahub/reana-client/docs/userguide.rst

 .. code-block:: console

    $ reana-client upload
-   File file1 was successfully uploaded.
+   File mydata.csv was successfully uploaded.
-   File file2 was successfully uploaded.
+   File mycode.C was successfully uploaded.

-Directory structures are maintained, i.e. directory1 exists in the workspace.
+Directory structures are maintained, i.e. mytmp exists in the workspace.

 Note that symbolic links are resolved at the moment of upload so that a hard copy of the link target is uploaded to the cloud